Subscribe to updates

 Lead Member Renewal (2026/27)

-The committee was asked to consider the renewal of the Lead Member programme for the 2026/27 period.
-These roles, established to support the committee and its chairman in delivering priority areas, play an advisory and facilitative capacity.
+The committee was asked to approve the continuation of the Lead Member programme for 2026/27.
+These roles support the Committee and its Chairman in delivering priority areas.
 Six Lead Member roles were proposed for renewal: Climate Action, Innovation Technology & AI, Resident Engagement, SMEs, Sport, and Sustainable Finance.
-The report outlined the process for members to apply for these roles, with appointments to be confirmed in May.
+The report outlined the process for Members to apply for these roles, with appointments to be confirmed in May.
+The Lead Member roles are advisory and facilitative, strengthening collaboration between Members and Officers.

 LGA Peer Review Actions